LMakshow/RS-JS2022Q1/README.md

 ### Hello!
 This is the repository for study projects I did on the RS School course in 2022.
 There was quite a few!

+Each of the project is in its separate branch.
+Some of them are in different repositories.
+Here are projects and their deploys:

 ## Shelter
 ![Shelter screenshot](https://user-images.githubusercontent.com/19377176/162006224-d105139b-0b87-4823-9a06-bb85711623c8.png)